floyare/easy-dialogs/README.md

-# 🪟 modalify
+# 🪟 dialogify

-Easy to use, function-based modal manager for React.
+Easy to use, function-based dialogs manager for React.

 ## Installation